Mountie swarmed, beaten with skateboard at North Kamloops bus loop - Kamloops News

 A Kamloops Mountie was treated in hospital after being hit in the head with a skateboard Thursday night while dealing with a group of intoxicated teens, police say.

-Officers were called to the North Shore bus loop on Sydney Avenue at about 11:20 p.m. for a report of 18-20 drunk and violent youths.
+Officers were called to the North Shore bus loop on Sydney Avenue at about 11:20 p.m. for a report of a large group of drunk and violent youths.

 According to police, a responding officer was attacked while trying to arrest a teenaged boy.